Linux umask command

-Which will return the same value symbolically, for example:
+Which returns the same value symbolically, for example:

 where u stands for user, g stands for group, and o stands for other.
-This is telling us the So if we create a new file, it will have the default permissions 664, which is 666 (the default permissions for files) masked by 002 (our umask value).
+This is telling us the So if we create a new file, it has the default permissions 664, which is 666 (the default permissions for files) masked by 002 (our umask value).